Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Dangerous Section of the N365The Dangerous Section of the N365

 This stretch of pavement is very dangerous.
 The Portuguese drivers are very fast drivers.
-Initially, there is a nice walking shoulder as you can see in the photo above, and then for the final kilometers, there is no shoulder at all!
+Initially, there is a nice walking shoulder and then for the final kilometers, there is no shoulder at all!
 We even had an incident where one car was passing another as they both came speeding towards us!
 Needless to say, we jumped off the road!
 Wear bright colors to be seen fully!

 And finally after an exhausting final 5 kilometers, the town sign greeted us.